-CSF examination, including opening pressure, cell count and differential, protein, glucose, Ig, oligoclonal bands, and usually myelin basic protein and albumin, is done.
+CSF examination is being done less frequently (because the diagnosis can usually be based on MRI) but can be helpful if MRI plus clinical findings are inconclusive or if infection (eg, CNS Lyme disease) must be ruled out.
+CSF tests include opening pressure, cell count and differential, protein, glucose, IgG, oligoclonal bands, and usually myelin basic protein and albumin.
 IgG is usually increased as a percentage of CSF components, such as protein (normally < 11%) or CSF albumin (normally < 27%).
 IgG levels correlate with disease severity.
-Oligoclonal bands can usually be detected by agarose electrophoresis of CSF.
+Oligoclonal IgG bands can usually be detected by electrophoresis of CSF.
 Myelin basic protein may be elevated during active demyelination.
 CSF lymphocyte count and protein content may be slightly increased.

 Goals include shortening acute exacerbations, decreasing frequency of exacerbations, and relieving symptoms; maintaining the patient's ability to walk is particularly important.

 Acute exacerbations that cause objective deficits sufficient to impair function (eg, loss of vision, strength, or coordination) are treated with brief courses of corticosteroids (eg, prednisone 60 to 100 mg po once/day tapered over 2 to 3 wk, methylprednisolone 500 to 1000 mg IV once/day for 3 to 5 days).
 Some evidence indicates that IV corticosteroids shorten acute exacerbations, slow progression, and improve MRI measures of disease.